aiops/docs/docs/send_logs/logstash.md

         }
 }
 ```
-To generate the Basic authorization header you can use https://www.debugbear.com/basic-auth-header-generator or Postman.
+To generate the Basic authorization header you can use https://www.debugbear.com/basic-auth-header-generator, Postman, or .